DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 ### TableGroupRow.GroupInlineSummary

-Describes a summary item prepared for showing inside a group row caption.
+Describes a summary item to be displayed in a group caption.

 Field | Type | Description
 ------|------|------------
-columnTitle | string | The title of a column associated with the current summary item. type | [SummaryType](#summarytype) | A summary type. value | number | A summary value. messageKey | string | A string specifying a [unique key](#localization-messages) used to get a localization message. component | ReactNode | A React node used to render the summary value.
+columnTitle | string | The title of the column for which the summary item is calculated. type | [SummaryType](#summarytype) | The summary type. value | number | The summary value. messageKey | string | A [key](#localization-messages) used to get a localized message. component | ReactNode | A React node used to render the summary value.

 ### TableGroupRow.CellProps